OCR4all/LAREX/README.md

 LAREX (Layout Analysis and Recognition) is a full-stack web application for annotating facsimiles of early printed books, correcting OCR output, and creating ground-truth data for research and machine learning workflows.

+> [!WARNING]
+> **Pre-1.0 database compatibility:** Before the 1.0 release, the current Flyway
+> migrations will be consolidated into a new initial schema.
+Databases created by
+> pre-1.0 builds will not have a supported in-place upgrade path to 1.0 and must be
+> recreated.
+Treat current development instances as disposable and do not keep
+> important data only in them.
+Starting with 1.0, released migrations will remain
+> immutable and upgrades will use normal forward migrations.

 ## Stack

 - Frontend: Nuxt 4